mpiyarul143-art/Open-Zhenbah/theme_system/legacy/model_chip_theming.md

 ## Selection Logic

-In `ModelsModal` and `SelectedModelsBar` the selection state drives `data-selected` plus conditional inclusion of `model-chip-pro` / `model-chip-free` classes.
+In `ModelsModal` the selection state drives `data-selected` plus conditional inclusion of `model-chip-pro` / `model-chip-free` classes.
 Neutral models keep a low-emphasis border with hover brightening.

 ## Extending For New Model Categories